Outrageous Brownies

 5. Sift together ½ cup flour, the baking powder and salt.
 If you don’t have a sifter, you can place your dry ingredients in a bowl and use a whisk to combine.
 Add to the chocolate mixture.

-6. Toss the 6 oz. s (and walnuts if you’re using them) with ⅛ cup flour, and then add all of it to the chocolate mixture and mix.
+6. Toss the 6 oz. of semisweet chips (and walnuts if you’re using them) with ⅛ cup flour, and then add all of it to the chocolate mixture and mix.

 8. Allow to cool thoroughly, and cut into squares.
 Freeze any leftovers in layers, using wax paper to separate the layers.
 For a really nice presentation, you can use a strainer or sugar shaker to sprinkle a little confectioner’s sugar on top.